-As a small team we rarely need many replacement instructors from one year to the next but we are always happy to receive new applications due to the dynamic nature of the industry.
+As a small team we rarely need new instructors from one year to the next, but we are always happy to receive new applications due to the dynamic nature of the industry.

-As legislation on national, regional and local scales are constantly revised, the following should be noted when applying for a job as a ski or snowboard instructor with us:
+The following should also be noted before applying for a job as a ski or snowboard instructor with us:

-2. We are a small team, (around 13 instructors), and generally only need one full-time snowboard instructor due to the generic lower demand for snowboard instruction.
+1. We are a small team and generally only need one full-time snowboard instructor due to having relatively few snowboard lessons in comparison to skiing.
 As such we rarely need snowboard instructors.
-Instructors qualified in both ski and snowboard tuition however, are more sought after.
+Instructors qualified in both ski and snowboard tuition however, are much more sought after.

-3. Our staffing plans don’t begin until around mid-October when we anticipate hearing from all existing staff members as to whether or not they will be returning with us for the coming season.
-Only then will we know for sure if there are any positions available.
+2. Our recruiting period tends to commence in the Autumn (as of mid-October) when we anticipate hearing from all existing staff members as to whether or not they will be returning with us for the coming season.
+Only then will we know for sure if there are any positions available*.

-CVs will be reviewed and decisions made on the basis of your national status for travel and work abroad, your qualifications, experience, additional languages as well as any potential for working more than just one season.
+CVs will be reviewed, and decisions are generally made on the basis of your national status for travel and work abroad, your qualifications, experience, additional languages as well as any potential for working more than just one season.
 This does not mean, however, that first year instructors will not be considered.
-On the contrary, and in line with our general work dynamic, fresh enthusiasm is a key driving force to any team in terms of guaranteeing quality instruction to our clients!
+On the contrary, and in line with our general work dynamic, fresh enthusiasm and motivation are key driving forces to any team in terms of guaranteeing quality instruction to our clients!

 How do we work?